 Piper Bill played his pipes for another 4 days before eventually his bagpipes got destroyed by shrapnel.
 Piper Bill survived the war and lived until 2010.
 There is a statue of Piper Bill on Sword Beach.

-The story of Piper Bill was one of the many stories we heard last year in June when we went with my son’s Boy Scout troop to visit the D-Day beaches in Normandy.
+The story of Piper Bill was one of the many stories we heard last year in June when we went with my son’s BSA troop to visit the D-Day beaches in Normandy.
 On the 70th anniversary of D-Day, many commemorative events were scheduled for the summer of 2014.
-The Trans-Atlantic Council of the Boy Scouts joined in these events to ensure a future generation duly remembered the sacrifices of their grandfathers.
+The Trans-Atlantic Council of the BSA joined in these events to ensure a future generation duly remembered the sacrifices of their grandfathers.

 The D-Day Beaches